shalommmitz/localstack_cdk_python__template/README.md

 This template uses a few AWS services:

-- REST API gateway: Here used with an IP white-list and the API calls defined, so that the gateway can reject non-well-formed URLs and traffic from unwanted IPs.
+- REST API gateway: Here used with an IP white list and the API calls defined, so that the gateway can reject non-well-formed URLs and traffic from unwanted IPs.
-- DynamoDB: defined with two sample tables at the CDK/stack level.
+- DynamoDB: Defined with two sample tables at the CDK/stack level.
 - Lambda: A single Lambda is present.
 It lists the users in the users table.
-- CDK and CloudFormation: are used to deploy the above resources in a single step.
+- CDK and Cloud-Formation: Used to deploy the above resources in a single step.

 The technologies demonstrated here are:

 - Usage of Python Virtual Environment(s) for most of the packages.
-- Optional installation of all the globally-installed packages automatically using Ansible.
+- Optional installation of all the globally installed packages automatically using Ansible.
-- 100% local development by using the  'localstack' project.
+- 100% local development using the 'localstack' project.
-- 'Single click' infrastructure deployment using AWS's CDK project.
+- 'Single-click' infrastructure deployment using AWS's CDK project.

 This project uses Python wherever possible: